t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 print(perplexity.mean().sort_values())
 ```

+These are poor---but unsurprising---results.
+With the bigram probabilities
+skewing to one-to-one relationships or one-to-dozens, there is effectively no
+way to generalize across all types of bigrams in the corpus.

-It may seem puzzling that greedy sampling performs the best by this metric, but
+But consider what the results do tell us: greedy sampling performs the best by
-consider what it's doing.
-Since it always picks the most likely token, its
+this metric.
+Since it always picks the most likely token, its selection will
-selection will push toward the center of the probability mass, whereas the
+push toward the center of the probability mass, whereas the other two
-other two strategies allow tokens from outside that center.
+strategies allow tokens from outside that center.
 Looking at the log
 probabilities---the negative of information---for each sampling strategy should
 bear this out: